flenniken/collections/docs/notification.md

 ~~~

 We save the browser's notification subscription when notifications are
 turned on.
-We save the fact that notifications are on locally so we
-don't save to AWS on every visibility event.
-For testing you can
+We remember that state locally so we do not save to AWS on
+every visibility event.
+We also store the VAPID public key that was in
+use when the subscription was saved; when it changes, the app
+re-subscribes and saves once.

-remove the saved state.
-Run the following in the js console:
+For testing you can reset the saved state in the JavaScript console:

 ~~~
 localStorage.removeItem('notificationsOn')
+localStorage.removeItem('notificationsVapidPublicKey')
 ~~~

 <style>body { max-width: 40em}</style>